Learning the References of Online Model Predictive Control for Urban Self-Driving

 \subsection{Comparison Analysis}

-We compare our proposed framework with the following representative baseline methods: \begin{itemize} \item Vanilla-RL: The MPC is removed from the proposed framework, where the policy network directly encodes the input features to actions as control commands \cite{fuchs2021super}. \item Hard-MPC: The hard constraints of collision avoidance with other traffic participants and drivable surface boundaries are implemented according to \cite{schwarting2017safe, eiras2021two}. \item Soft-MPC: The aforementioned constraints are further formulated in the soft form, i.e., the penalty terms are added in the cost functions to limit the amount of constraint violation \cite{luis2020online}. \end{itemize}
+We compare our proposed framework with the following representative baseline methods: \begin{itemize} \item Vanilla-RL: The MPC is removed from the proposed framework, where the policy network directly encodes the input features to actions as control commands \cite{fuchs2021super}. \item Hard-MPC: The hard constraints of collision avoidance with other traffic participants and drivable surface boundaries are implemented according to \cite{eiras2021two}, except that the warm start for solving the optimization is removed for fairness of comparison. \item Soft-MPC: The aforementioned constraints are further formulated in the soft form, i.e., the penalty terms are added in the cost functions to limit the amount of constraint violation \cite{luis2020online}. \end{itemize}